 - Heart rate, breathing rate and/or blood pressure change (detected using cardiopulmonary monitoring devices)

 - Bicycle-“pedaling” movements

-Seizures can be treated with anti-epileptic medication and by treating the underlying cause of the seizure activity.
+Seizures can be treated with anti-epileptic medication and by addressing the underlying cause of the seizure activity.
 If anti-epileptic medications are used, it is critical to monitor the baby.
 Anti-epileptics can be dangerous in many ways, including being toxic to the brain.
-In addition to standard monitoring, blood levels of the drugs must be monitored, and liver and kidney function should be assessed.
+In addition to standard monitoring, levels of the drugs in the blood must be monitored, and liver and kidney function should be assessed.

 National Neonatal Seizure Attorneys | Assisting Individuals with Birth Injuries Since 1987

-If your baby experienced seizures and has permanent disabilities such as cerebral palsy or intellectual disabilities, please contact the nationally recognized birth injury attorneys at Reiter & Walsh ABC Law Centers.
+If your baby experienced seizures and has permanent disabilities such as cerebral palsy or intellectual impairment, please contact the birth injury attorneys at Reiter & Walsh ABC Law Centers.
 For decades, our award-winning attorneys have been helping families whose children experienced seizures at birth or shortly thereafter.
-We have numerous multi-million dollar verdicts that attest to our success, and we will fight to obtain the compensation your child deserves for lifelong treatment and therapy and a secure future.
+We have numerous multi-million dollar verdicts and settlements that attest to our success, and we will fight to obtain the compensation your child deserves for lifelong treatment, therapy, and a secure future.
 We will evaluate your case to determine if your newborn suffered injuries due the negligence of the physician or medical staff, and you never pay any money until we win your case.
 Email or call us at 888-419-2229.